WEBCRAWLER BING

 Rosemont Plantation

-GALLARY OF REVOLUTIONARY WAR LECTURES
+LECTURE GALLARY OF

 The lecture series have been an ongoing, well attended lectures, collectively provided by the Laurens County Revolutionary War 250 Committee and the Laurens County Museum.
 Several of the speakers have been from the Speakers Bureau of the South Carolina State 250 Committee and Laurens County's own, Durant Ashmore.
 Mr. Ashmore is a known Battlefield Preservationist and Historian.
 Below you will find a series of the lectures and in some areas, the lecture videos as recorded by Museum Volunteers.